Kostanjevica Monastery: History

 In 1623 a small Carmelite sanctuary was erected just outside the limits of the town of Gorizia.
-In the next hundred years, a monastery was built next to the church, while the monastic chapel became an important site for pilgrims from Friuli and Goriška regions.
-In 1781, the monastery was disbanded by the Habsburg Emperor Joseph II.
+In the next hundred years, a monastery was built next to the church, and the monastic chapel became an important site for pilgrims from Friuli and the Gorizia region.
+In 1781, the monastery was disbanded by Emperor Joseph II.
 In 1811, the Franciscan friars acquired the abandoned complex, re-establishing the monastery.
-Among other, they brought a notable library containing some 10,000 books, which they transferred from the nearby Sveta Gora monastery.
+Among other things, they brought a notable library containing some 10,000 books, which they transferred from the nearby Sveta Gora Monastery.
 Today, the library is named after Father Stanislav Škrabec, a renowned Slovene linguist from the 19th century who lived and worked in the monastery for more than 40 years.

-The Kostanjevica monastery was severely damaged in the Battles of the Isonzo during World War I. It was restored between 1924 and 1929.
+The Kostanjevica Monastery was severely damaged in the Battles of the Isonzo during World War I. It was restored between 1924 and 1929.
 Until the end of World War II, the monastery was part of the town of Gorizia.
-In 1947, the border between Italy and Yugoslavia was set just a few hundred meters westward from the monastery, and Kostanjevica became part of the newly established town of Nova Gorica.
+In 1947, the border between Italy and Yugoslavia was set just a few hundred meters west of the monastery, and Kostanjevica became part of the newly established town of Nova Gorica.